elastisys/compliantkubernetes/docs/user-guide/self-managed-services/ferretdb.md

 ## Install

-In a managed CK8s environment, follow [these instructions](../additional-services/postgresql.md#getting-access) on how to access the Managed PostgreSQL service and how to create an application user and database.
+In a managed Welkin environment, follow [these instructions](../additional-services/postgresql.md#getting-access) on how to access the Managed PostgreSQL service and how to create an application user and database.

 Create secret containing a PostgreSQL URL to authenticate to the Managed PostgreSQL service and newly created database with the application user credentials: